-This current business model fails miserably as no-one is incentivised to actually care about, or deliver quality to, the candidate or company hiring.
+This current business model fails miserably as no-one is incentivised to actually care about, or deliver quality to, the candidate or hiring company.

-It is all about heavy KPI’s and volume activities to get “deals done” and earn commission.
-As such, quantity is valued higher than quality of recruiter activity.
+It is all about heavy KPI’s and volume activities to get “deals done” and earn a commission.
+As such, quantity is valued higher than quality.

 Everything is about targets and deals.
 No one is incentivised to care about the companies or candidates they work with, other than getting the deal over the line.
 I once heard the MD of a recruitment agency tell off a recruiter for wanting to go and meet a client to understand their business more, as it would be a day out of the office where they could be advertising and mass mailing candidates.